-There is some clear advice for building a productive and successful hybrid environment:
+Here are a few key recommendations for cultivating a productive and successful hybrid work environment:

-- Automate repetitive tasks to free up your team's creativity
+- Automate repetitive tasks to unleash your team's creativity

-- And provide everyone with the tools and tech they need to do their job correctly.
-That could include choosing the proper devices, using communication tools that aid collaboration, and making the right connectivity choices.
+- Provide everyone with the necessary tools and technology to perform their job proficiently.
+This might involve electing the proper devices, utilizing communication tools that facilitate collaboration, and making appropriate connectivity decisions.